Mamoon794/employee-handbook/README.md

 ## Chat History
 - All users (public or logged-in) can view their recent chat history.
 - A maximum of 8 recent chats are stored per user.

+## Add Employee Feature

+To allow owners to give their employees access to their policy documents, owners are able to add employees to their company through the dashboard.
+Here, owners can send an invite using the invitee's email, and the email will be sent through EmailJS.
+There are a few checks that take place just to ensure the employee is not already in a company, that they have not already recieved an email by the sender, and that they exist in our database.
+These invites expire within 7 days if not accepted by the employee, or if they are cancelled by the sender.
+Upon such circumstances, the invite will redirect to an invalid or expired invitation page.
+Once accepted, the employee will view a welcome message and now see their company's name on the chat page and will have access to company-specific policies.

 ## Stripe Payment Integration